The way B2B buyers make decisions has changed, and if you’re not keeping up, you’re falling behind.

 4. Personalize Campaigns

-Intent data allows you to create campaigns that feel personal and relevant.
 Gone are the days of sending generic emails or ads that miss the mark.
-With the insights you gather, you can craft messages that align with what your prospects truly care about.
+With the insights you gather from intent data, you can craft messages that align with what your prospects truly care about.

 For example, if a prospect has been looking into a specific feature or product, you can send an email that highlights how it solves their problem.
 If they’ve been researching competitors or checking out pricing, you can position your offering as the best fit.